esp8266/Arduino/doc/esp8266wifi/station-class.rst

 Description of station class has been broken down into four parts.
 First discusses methods to establish connection to an access point.
 Second provides methods to manage connection like e.g. ``reconnect`` or ``isConnected``.
 Third covers properties to obtain information about connection like MAC or IP address.
 Finally the fourth section provides alternate methods to connect like e.g. Wi-Fi Protected Setup (WPS).

+An effort to unify such network device class accross several Arduino core implementations has been made.
+Recommandations are located at `Arduino-Networking-API <https://github.com/JAndrassy/Arduino-Networking-API>`__ and tested with `NetApiHelpers <https://github.com/JAndrassy/NetApiHelpers>`__.
+Esp8266 Arduino core's station class is also following these guidelines.

 Table of Contents
 -----------------